 -- Friedrich August von Hayek, "The Pretence of Knowledge"

 |Yang and el-Haik, |

 The bad news is that in most complex situations, we cannot know the "full information about each element."
 Important factors may be unmeasured and even unmeasurable.
 Sometimes, if the information is the least little bit off, the calculated response may diverge enormously from the actual.
 This part of complexity theory is sometimes called "chaos theory" and little butterflies begin flapping their wings in Patagonia to cause storms in Kalamazoo.

 and looking it.

-So Weaver proposed in 1948 as the "Third Way" method for dealing with organized complexity, the methods of operations research pioneered during the War coupled with the new-fangled "electronic calculating machines."
-In short, modeling.
+So Weaver proposed in 1948 as the "Third Way" method for dealing with organized complexity, the methods of operations research pioneered during WWII coupled with the new-fangled "electronic calculating machines."
+In short, computer modeling.

 Next time, we will look at How Models Go Bad.